graphql/graphiql/packages/monaco-graphql/README.md

 For `monaco-graphql` basically you need only 2 languages - `graphql` and `json`.
-To improve performance and drop loading unused languages starting from monaco-graphql@1.3.0 version you can do it by replacing all your `monaco-editor` exports with `monaco-graphql/esm/monaco-editor` that will load only `graphql` and `json` languages.
+To improve performance and drop loading unused languages starting from `monaco-graphql@1.3.0` version you can do it by replacing all your `monaco-editor`'s imports with `monaco-graphql/esm/monaco-editor` that will load only `graphql` and `json` languages.

 ```diff